One of the most common questions that we get from folks new to distilling is, “Is it true that moonshine can make you go blind?”

 No, moonshine does not make you go blind, but high doses of methanol certainly can.
 Unless you really screw up a batch, you should not end up with concentrations of methanol high enough to do any damage (other than give you a bad hangover).
 Let’s take a few moments to separate facts from myths of the of dangers of moonshine so that you can be 100% sure that methanol blindness won’t happen.

 Methanol (also commonly referred to as methyl alcohol) is the nasty stuff that caused the notorious health concerns and lead to the blindness that everyone thinks is caused by moonshine.
+So how does methanol cause blindness?
 In its pure form, methanol is quite dangerous.
 As the methanol is processed by the liver, enzymes break it down into several different compounds, including formic acid and formaldehyde.
 It is believed that the formic acid is toxic to the optic nerve and is the primary cause of moonshine blindness, while the formaldehyde wreaks havoc on the rest of your nervous system.

 How does Methanol end up in my wash?

 Methanol is an organic compound that naturally occurs in certain fruits and vegetables.
 It can also be produced as a by-product by the yeast during fermentation, which typically happens the most in fruit washes that have a higher pectin content (you can use a pectic enzyme to try and remove as much of the pectin as possible).